Unidata/tds/docs/devguide/src/site/pages/thredds/NcssGrid.md

 ## Subsetting Parameters For NCSS GRID

-These parameters are identical to the `CdmrFeature` service:

 |----------------|----------|-------------------------------|-------------|---------|
 | Parameter Name | Required | Description & Possible Values | Constraints | Default |
 |----------------|----------|-------------------------------|-------------|---------|